CITY TRIPS

 It’s easy to get to and from Lisbon from other parts of Portugal as well as from abroad.
 This makes it a great choice for last minute city trips.

 Traveling by car it is about 3 hours from Porto to Lisbon.
-If you don’t have a car of your own you can rent one or use shared Blablacar.
+If you don’t have car of your own you can rent one or use shared Blablacar.

 The Comboios trains serve Lisbon from Porto and other places in Portugal.
 Check Trainline for ticket and route options.
 The train takes less than 3 hours from Porto and parts of the ride are quite picturesque passing coastal towns.
 Be sure to check out our guide to Porto here too.